-The Board may wish to consider whether the request for SR zoning is consistent and compatible with the surrounding area.
+The Board should consider whether the proposed zoning request is consistent and compatible with the surrounding area.
+The Board may also consider reconciling the existing development with current land use and zoning requirements.

-NATURAL RESOURCES MANAGEMENT DEPARTMENT Zoning Review & Summary
+NATURAL RESOURCES MANAGEMENT DEPARTMENT Zoning Review & Summary Item No. 23Z00086